-The ATTIC hosts a wide variety of programs to enhance student success, including peer tutoring, study skills workshops, academic counseling, disability services, academic support services for student athletes, and supplemental instruction.
+The ATTIC hosts a wide variety of programs to enhance student success, including tutoring and supplemental instruction, study skills workshops, academic counseling, disability services, and academic support services for student athletes.

 Students are welcome to meet individually with ATTIC staff to obtain personalized support.
 ATTIC also provides workshops for academic departments, residence halls, and campus groups.